fabiobaltieri/ppk2-eeprom/README.md

 Example: `nrfutil dfu usb-serial -pkg ppk2-eeprom.zip -p /dev/ttyACM0`

+> **Note:** later versions of `nrfutil` doesn't support dfu directly.
+Install the dfu tool by running `nrfutil install nrf5sdk-tools` to be able to run `nrfutil nrf5sdk-tools dfu ...`.

-The device will reconnect as a USB CDC-ACM serial port with a shell available on it.
+Later the device will reconnect as a USB CDC-ACM serial port with a shell available on it.

 The following commands are available: